whitneyburton/portfolios/students/1611-back/jonathan-serrano/20170112_Jonathan_Serrano-m1.markdown

 #### Projects

-I participated in the following Group Projects:
+I participated on the following Group Projects:
 *  Enigma
 *  Headcount